 Infection: Infections keep the healing process in the inflammatory phase.
 Many times it leads to more itchiness and pain at the wound site.
 Pathogenic agents at the wound site can create necrosis in the wound bed which can even lead to serious issues if not treated at the right time.
 If suffering from an infection, a 3M Micropore tape can be a perfect solution, allowing skin breathability and protection from unwanted sources at the same time.
 You can check out 3M micropore tape price at Smart Medical Buyer.

-Using right medication is imperative to the wound healing process.
+Medication: Using the right medication is imperative to the wound healing process.
 Be in touch with your doctor for the same since different medications are recommended when you are at different stages of healing.
-Dosage of anti-inflammatory drugs like steroids and non-steroids should be reduced once the wound is completely healed.
+Dosage of anti-inflammatory drugs like steroids and non-steroid should be reduced once the wound is completely healed.